Asthma and Growing Up

 - Hormonal changes

-- new behaviors
+- New behaviors and routines

-- Kickin’ Asthma (for adolescents 11-16 years)
+- Kickin’ Asthma (for adolescents 11 to 16 years)

 Skills to Build